sai-krishna-ghanta/ObejctdetectionYOLOv3-608/README.md

+### Obejctdetection YOLOv3-608 and OCR with Pytessearact

-Hi , There is detail explanation in the code ..lookahead
+**There is detail explanation in the code ..lookahead